 Other TC-1734 Development Studies.
-In our completed clinical trials of TC-1734, we used a particular salt form of TC-1734 that we refer to as the 112 salt.
+In our completed clinical trials of TC-1734 and in our ongoing Phase II clinical trial of TC-1734 in AAMI, we used and are using a particular salt form of TC-1734 that we refer to as the 112 salt.
 We have developed an alternate salt form of TC-1734 that we refer to as the 226 salt that we and AstraZeneca may use in future clinical trials of TC-1734 and as the commercial form.
 We believe that the 226 salt will cost less to make than the 112 salt.
 We also believe that the 226 salt will be more soluble than the 112 salt.
 In the fourth quarter of 2005, we completed a bioavailability study in which a single dose of the 112 salt and a single dose of the 226 salt were administered to 12 healthy volunteers.
 Bioavailability studies are typically designed to assess the extent to which a drug is absorbed into the blood.
 In this study, we determined that levels of TC-1734 observed in the blood following administration of the two salts were substantially equivalent.